Chandini-M555/Chandini-M555/readme.md

 ## 👩‍💻 About Me

 - 🎓 B.Tech in Electronics & Communication Engineering (2022–2026)
 - 🏫 BVRIT Hyderabad College of Engineering for Women
-- 🚀 Hackathon participant – NASA Space Apps & MAT-HACK
-- 🔬 Interested in VLSI Design, Database Management & AI-based Applications
+- 🔬 Interested in Database Management & AI-based Application,Software Development and VLSI Design

 ---